Gå til innhold

 2. A handle you can move but not copy

-Practises: Move Semantics
+Practises: Move Semanticsadvanced / optional

 A data-acquisition Channel is a unique resource: there is one physical channel, so the object should be movable but not copyable.
 Write a class Channel that prints Channel N open in its constructor and Channel N closed in its destructor.
 Make it move-only: write the move constructor and move assignment (transfer the id and leave the source empty), = delete the copy operations, and have the destructor skip a moved-from channel.